reactjs/react.dev/content/docs/reference-events.md

 #### onFocus

 The `onFocus` event is called when the element (or some element inside of it) receives focus.
-For example, when the user clicks on a text input element, the function defined with the `onFocus` prop is called.
+For example, it's called when the user clicks on a text input.

 ```javascript
 function Example() {